fastrgv/RufasGate/README.md

 # Most Recent Updates:

+**ver 5.0.0 -- 17nov2020**
+* All new sound system using Pthreads and OpenAL.
+* Runs using Pthreads on Windows, OSX, Linux.
+* Sound code is now identical for all 3 platforms.
+* Completely elliminated SFML-audio (Windows & OSX).

 **ver 4.2.1 -- 14nov20**
 * updated SDL2 libs to v2.0.12, if possible.
 * delayed premature music.